esinniobiwaquareeb/esinniobiwaquareeb/README.md

   </h1>
 </div>

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m a Senior Software Consultant, contributing to frontend and backend for building web applications.

 - :seedling: Exploring NextJS.